 But natural rights needs to be translated into conventional rights; “Governments are instituted among Men, deriving their just powers from the consent of the governed.”
 Natural law is violated by the stronger asserting their alleged natural rights to rule the weaker, which results in slavery.
 Hence natural law calls for equality, beginning with being neither a master nor a slave.
 Equality thus understood is the conservative principle.
 The 13th Amendment, limiting the private conduct of slavery, is an essential consequence of the Declaration.
 And Lincoln argued that the equality principle is at the heart of all morality as well as just governance.

 Contrary to some traditionalist conservatives—Russell Kirk has been guilty of this, as even some of his most thoughtful advocates must allow—the Declaration is not an abstract document.
 Contrary to Woodrow Wilson, it is both philosophic and practical: The “long train of abuses and usurpations” describes with some specificity the traits of unjust and tyrannical governments, then and now—e.g., imposing a lawless immigration policy (“obstructing the Laws for Naturalization of Foreigners”); creating swarms of bureaucrats (“erected a multitude of New Offices, and sent hither swarms of Officers to harass our people, and eat out their substance”); abuse of power (“altering fundamentally the Forms of our Governments”), among others.
 The Declaration teaches both principle and prudence in the establishment of governments bringing about both “safety and happiness.”
-America’s founding document is both conservative and libertarian, showing how to govern and be governed justly for the sake of the purposes of human life and how to recognize tyranny and then proceed to replace it with a just and noble government.
-It also offers a prudent guide to both the aspirations and limitations of our foreign policy, as Harry Jaffa notes.
+America’s founding document (link no longer available) is both conservative and libertarian, showing how to govern and be governed justly for the sake of the purposes of human life and how to recognize tyranny and then proceed to replace it with a just and noble government.
+It also offers a prudent guide to both the aspirations and limitations (link no longer available) of our foreign policy, as Harry Jaffa notes.

 But is liberty enough?
 Some conservatives would prefer a particular religion as the human and political object; others notions of order; others virtue, moral, political, and intellectual.
 In fact, American politics has always combined liberty with these esteemed qualities, but for the sake of “safety and happiness.”
 Under modern conditions Aristotelian goals require Lockean means.